teivah/designdeck/design.md

 Route requests across a pool of servers

 Note: Using a balancing based on the least loaded endpoint isn't efficient.
 A more efficient option is to randomly pick two servers and route the request to the least-loaded one of the two.

-## Load shedding

-Action to reduce the load on something

-Example: when the CPU utilization reaches a threshold, the server can start returning errors

 ## Locality